-Initially, Dr. Weinstein was drawn to medicine because he wanted to help people.
+Dr. Mitchell Weinstein was drawn to medicine because he wanted to help people.
 He always felt a keen interest in it and also joined several immediate family members in the profession.
-He selected infectious disease as his clinical specialty because he always considered ID doctors as the smartest physicians.
+He selected infectious diseases as his clinical specialty because he always considered ID doctors as the smartest physicians.

 Dr. Weinstein found that difficult or mysterious cases, nearly always prompted the involvement of infectious disease physicians.
 This in turn led him to believe the specialty to be the most intellectually challenging, with a breadth of cases that were always interesting and stimulating.

-While a cardiologist focuses on one organ and needs to know all things heart-related, an infectious disease physician can be dealing with afflictions from head to toe and anything from the exotic to the mundane.
-In many cases, the infectious disease doctor can make a diagnosis, provide a treatment, and actually cure patients.
+While a cardiologist focuses on one organ and needs to know all things heart-related, ID doctors can be dealing with afflictions from head to toe and anything from the exotic to the mundane.
+In many cases, ID doctors can make a diagnosis, provide treatment, and actually cure patients.

 When comparing the healthcare systems between his native Canada and the US, Dr. Weinstein acknowledges they are very different.
 While he is now familiar with the American structure, the tremendous differences between the singlepayer system in Canada versus the US system with commercial insurers, Medicare, Medicaid, and under-insured and uninsured patients are frustrating for average people.
 In addition, dealing with insurance companies and getting authorizations for certain medications and procedures can also be exasperating from a clinician’s perspective.